ScreamingHawk/private-island-bot/README.md

 `colour ######` give yourself a specific colour.
 Accepts a hex code.

-`reset` to delete and recreate your "private island".
+`reset` to reset permissions on your "private island".

 ## Credits